 A/B testing is the process of comparing two versions of something, whether that be the color of a call-to-action, emojis in a subject line, or copy on a landing page, to see which version performs best.
 The primary benefit of A/B testing is it gives you a degree of confidence before rolling out any changes and if it uncovers your variant is less successful, it gives you a chance to either revert back to the original or make further changes before it’s rolled out to everyone and possibly harms your efforts.

 For example, when launching our membership plans, we wanted to get the most impact and value from our announcement email.
 Therefore we tested two subject lines to see which would generate a higher open rate.
-We sent a subset of our opt-in database the email with the subject line ‘The wait is finally’ over and the other with the subject line ‘PMA membership plans are here’; the former outperformed the latter with a 39% open rate compared to a 13% open rate.
-With that insight, we then sent the remaining and majority of our email list using the first subject line, knowing it would get more people to open our email.
+We sent a subset of our opt-in database the email with the subject line ‘The wait is finally over' and the other with the subject line ‘PMA membership plans are here’; the former outperformed the latter with a 39% open rate compared to a 13% open rate.
+With that insight, we then sent the remaining majority of our email list using the first subject line, knowing it would get more people to open our email.

 As well as landing page copy, CTAs, and email components, A/B testing can be used to test things like: